You must submit all required information before your application can be approved:

 What if my check is late?

-If you check is mailed to you, you must allow at least 15 days for the postal service to deliver your check.
+If your check is mailed to you, you must allow at least 15 days for the postal service to deliver your check.
 If, after the 15 day waiting period, you still have not received your check you may contact the Fund Office and a stop-payment order will be placed on your check and a new one will be issued to you.Back to Top

-Your benefit will be recalculated to “restore” your reduced monthly benefit to the original amount of your Normal or Early Retirement Benefit.Back to Top
+If you elect a survivor benefit with a "pop-up" option your benefit will be recalculated to “restore” your reduced monthly benefit to the original amount of your Normal or Early Retirement Benefit.Back to Top

 The reduction is ½ of 1% multiplied by the number of months before your 60th birthday or 6% per year.Back to Top